-EU law is a complex and fascinating subject that has an ever-increasing impact upon policymaking across the globe.
+EU law is a complex and fascinating subject that has an ever-increasing impact upon policymaking in the UK, Europe and internationally.

-A prestigious LLM in European Law, from one of the world’s top 30 universities, would therefore be a significant asset to anyone who is setting their sights on a rewarding career in law, business, politics or policy within the EU, or beyond.
+The LLM in European Law at the University of Edinburgh constitutes a turning point for anyone interested in a rewarding career in law, business, politics or policy within the EU, or beyond.